hackclub/vip-newsletters/020/README.md

 Hack Club is possible because of you.
 Thank you.
 Have a great summer!
 We'll write again in August.

-- Claire and Rishi (Hack Club summer 2021 interns), and Belle, Hack Clubber
+—Claire and Rishi (Hack Club summer 2021 interns), and Belle, Hack Clubber